coreshop/CoreShop/docs/docs/03_Bundles/Theme_Bundle.md

 ```

 ## Configuration

-Per Default, no Theme Resolver is enabled, you can enable on or multiples like:
+By default, no Theme Resolver is enabled.
+You can enable one or more resolvers in your configuration:

 ```yaml
 core_shop_theme: